 Enjoy a game of padel tennis on this outdoor court in Al Quoz.
 The Matcha Club offers a little oasis dedicated to Padel enthusiasts, a boutique padel court.

-Monty’s Rowing School offers a full selection of water-based sports, from rowing to stand-up paddleboard, kayak and even pedalos.
+Monty’s Rowing School offers a full selection of water-based sports, from rowing to stand-up paddleboard, kayaking and even pedalos.

 Seva Experience encapsulates wellness, and the lush green garden cafe offers food to nurture both the body and mind.